kocatepedogu/cellular-automaton-processor/README.md

 else:            # }
 ```

-Since r1 is true only for the core (x=3,y=4), all other cores are going to wait until it executes the instruction in the if body.
+Since r1 is true only for the core (x=3, y=4), all other cores are going to wait until it executes the instruction in the if body.
 Then the cores will continue executing rest of the instructions in the program.
 If r1 was false for all cores, no wait would occur, and the program execution would directly continue at 'else' label.

-The 'fmul' instruction multiplies given two registers and internally stores the result in a register that is twice as large as input registers.
-Then it writes the middle portion of the result to the target register.
-This means that if input registers store 32 bit fixed point values where the high 16 bits store the integer part and low 16 bits store the fractional part, the target register contains the multiplication result in the same format after executing the instruction.
+The 'fmul' instruction interprets values given in the source registers as fixed point numbers, multiplies them and writes the product to the target register in the same fixed point format.
+It respects the value of the internal 'precision' register which determines the number of bits used for the fractional part.

+The 'fix' instructions converts the integer value given in the second register to a fixed point value and writes the result to the first register.
+It uses the value of the internal 'precision' register.

+The 'unfix' instructon converts the fixed point value in the second register to an integer value and write the result to the first register.
+The fractional part is lost, so executing 'fix' after 'unfix' may not produce the same result.
+This instruction also uses the value of the internal 'precision' register.

 ## LICENSE